+The emerging discipline of phononics encompasses many disciplines, including quantum physics and mechanics, material science, engineering, and applied mathematics.
 The emphasis of this book is placed on mathematically analyzing plasmon resonant nanoparticles and Minnaert bubbles, diffractive optics, photonic and phononic crystals, super-resolution, and metamaterials.
 For each of these topics, a solid mathematical and computational framework and an optimal design approach in the sense of robustness and accuracy is derived.